pkiraly/metadata-qa-api/README.md

 String metrics = output.toString();
 ```

-## Defining schema with a configuration file
+## Defining schema with a MQA Schema file

-It is possible to define the schema with a YAML or JSON configuration file.
+Schemas can be defined using the **MQA Schema** language.
+A MQA Schema can be given as YAML file or as JSON file.

 ```
 Schema schema = ConfigurationReader